 Common Truck Defects and Malfunctions

 Across the United States, there are an estimated 15.5 million commercial trucks on the road.
-In 2010, in Texas alone, nearly 16,000 truck accidents occurred and 300 of these crashes resulted in fatalities.
+Between 2016 and 2017, the number of fatal trucking accidents increased by 10%, from 4,251 fatal trucking accidents to 4,657.
 These statistics are shockingly high and new regulations have been put in place in an attempt to make truck driving safer.
 However, many of these accidents are not caused by poor driving practices but instead stem from defective or malfunctioning parts of the vehicle.
 Some of the most common defects and malfunctions include: